The World is My Home

 PROGRAM

-The festival accepts films in the following program sections:
+This festival edition accepts films in the following program sections:

 Main Program

-The festival’s main program will screen films made by filmmakers living in exile and other filmmakers who live outside their country.
+The festival’s main program screen films made by filmmakers in exile and other film¬makers living outside their countries.
 Theme is free.

 Special Programs